fieldtrip/website/development/peer.md

 ### Requirement: shared filesystem

 As soon as you want to execute a MATLAB function that you wrote yourself, you have to make sure the function can be found on the slave that should execute it.
 Also if your functions read and/or write data to disk, the directories with the data should be availale on all peers.
 This is most easily managed by having a shared network filesystem.
 On windows you can create your own share.
 The path settings (i.e. the location of your m-file) should be the same on all computers.

 ## License and Download

 The peer toolbox has been developed as part of the [BrainGain](http://www.braingain.nu) project and is released as open source under the General Public License (GPLv2).

 The **peer** toolbox is released along with FieldTrip, our toolbox for MEG/EEG data analysis.
 If you are not interested in EEG/MEG analysis, but ended up on this page because of a general MATLAB interest, you probably don't want to download the complete FieldTrip toolbox.
 The peer module can also be downloaded [from our ftp site](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/modules) as separate and stand-alone toolbox.

 Elsewhere on this website you can find more examples on the use of the peer toolbox in the list of  [frequently asked questions](/faq#distributed_computing_in_matlab_using_the_peer-to-peer_toolbox).

 ## Frequently asked questions about distributed computing using this toolbox

-{{topic>peer +faq &list}}
+{% include seealso.html tag1="faq" tag2="peer" %}

 ## Technical appendix